 Optimized product pages

-Descriptive URLs, unique meta titles, keyword-rich descriptions, images compressed with alt text.
-This is still the basis.
+Descriptive URLs, unique meta titles, keyword-rich descriptions, compressed images with alt text.
+This is still the foundation.

 Clear site structure